-The School Development Plan outlines the key areas of focus for 2022 - 2023 to enable realisation of the school's aims and vision.
+The School Development Plan outlines the key areas of focus for 2023 - 2024 to enable realisation of the school's aims and vision.

-Our aims next year (2022 - 2023) will be:
+Our aims next year (2023 - 2024) will be:

-- Ensure robust, systematic recording of safeguarding incidents that meet legislative requirements - Ensure government Working together to Improve School Attendance guidance (Sept.
-22) is embedded in practice and pupil attendance figures are raised - To ensure teachers have depth of subject knowledge to ensure precision in teaching - To ensure all curriculum implementation is established - To ensure SMSC is fully embedded in curriculum - To ensure British Values and citizenship are embedded and have impact - To drive the engagement of children (particularly pupil premium) in outside of school hours clubs - support those children who may need to "catch up" on their learning - To increase the number of children achieving expected levels in all subjects - To increase the percentage of children achieving Greater Depth in all subjects - To accelerate the progress of disadvantaged pupils - To improve teaching and learning in writing - To review curriculum intent, implementation and impact and to embed the new curriculum in the teaching and learning - To ensure that subject leaders have the knowledge and skills needed in order to promote their subject and lead and embed it in the new curriculum - To embed the use of pastoral provision for those children who need emotional support
+- Continue to ensure robust, systematic recording of safeguarding incidents that meet legislative requirements - Ensure all staff can recognise and record safeguarding incidents correctly - Ensure government Working together to Improve School Attendance guidance (Sept.
+22) is embedded in practice and pupil attendance figures are raised - To continue to ensure teachers have depth of subject knowledge to ensure precision in teaching - To continue to ensure all curriculum implementation is established - To continue to ensure SMSC is fully embedded in curriculum - To continue to ensure British Values and citizenship are embedded and have impact - To continue to drive the engagement of children (particularly pupil premium) in outside of school hours clubs - To continue to support those children who may need to "catch up" on their learning - To increase the number of children achieving expected levels in all subjects - To increase the percentage of children achieving Greater Depth in all subjects - To accelerate the progress of disadvantaged pupils - To improve teaching and learning in writing - To continue to embed the new curriculum in the teaching and learning - To continue to ensure that subject leaders have the knowledge and skills needed in order to promote their subject and lead and embed it in the new curriculum - To continue to embed the use of pastoral provision for those children who need emotional support and access outside services when appropriate to ensure support is robust